 Channels logged at the same rate are delayed by the same amount, which negates this effect when comparing these channels.

-This applies to all channels whether they are generated internally from a calculation or whether they are generated externally from devices such as a VIM or a display device.
+This applies to all channels whether they are generated internally from a calculation or whether they are generated externally from devices such as a display device.

-Track Map Sensor Requirements
+Track Map